 Key Features Breakdown

-Compact folding design – The handle folds down without tools, and the mower stands upright for vertical storage.
-It takes up about the same floor space as a large suitcase.
+Foldable handle for vertical storage – The handle folds flat, and the mower stands upright on its back end.
+This is a huge space-saver for garages, sheds, or even a closet.
+It takes up about as much floor space as a small suitcase.

 Pros

-• Extremely lightweight – At 29 pounds, you can lift it into a car trunk or carry it up a flight of stairs.
-No other cordless mower in this price range is this light.
+• Light and easy to maneuver.
+At 29 pounds, you can lift it into a car trunk or carry it up a flight of steps.
+Pushing it feels effortless on flat ground.

 Cons